serebrov/dynamo_objects/README.rst

 On the CI server tests a launched two times - first against the in-memory mock and then one more time against the DynamoDB local.

-Here is a shell script example to to this:
+Here is an example of the shell script to do this:

 .. code-block:: bash